tkf/rash/README.rst

 Some intensive task you ran in the current project that succeeded and took longer than 30 minutes.::

-   rash search --under . --include-exit-code 0 --duration-longer-than 30m
+   rash search --cwd-under . --include-exit-code 0 --duration-longer-than 30m

 **NOT IMPLEMENTED**
 What did I do after `cd`-ing to some directory?::